Jibon O Rajnaitik Bastobota

 Jibon O Rajnaitik Bastobota is a Bengali novel by Shahidul Zahir.
-It was published in Dhaka by Mowla Brothers in 1988 as a debut noble by Zahir.
+It was published in Dhaka by Mowla Brothers in 1988 as a debut novel by Zahir.
 The novella is set against the backdrop of the Bangladesh Liberation War in 1971.

 In popular culture

 A stage adaptation with the same title, based on the novel, was performed in Dhaka under the direction of dramatist Syed Jamil Ahmed.
 The inaugural show was held on 23 March 2019, on the death anniversary of Zahir.